Research Interests

 Memberships

-Invited speeches – international
+Invited keynotes – selected

-Shan, H. (2017).
-Invited Keynote Panel Speaker on Learning as Border practices: Rethinking learning society from a Diasporic Space, 18th International Conference on Education Research, Seoul National University, Oct.
-18-20.
-Seoul, South Korea.
+2017 (Oct.): Learning as border practices: Rethinking learning society from a diasporic space, 18th International Conference on Education Research, Seoul National University, Seoul, South Korea

-Invited speeches: Local – selected
+Invited expert speaker – selected